jwtly10/mac-dictation/README.md

 # mac-dictation

-Dication on mac sucks so `mac-dictation` uses the best models to accurately transcribe audio in real time.
+Dictation on mac sucks so `mac-dictation` uses the best models to accurately transcribe audio in real time.

 ## Feature Set: